apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 	00-02        Scan(table=[[dfs, tmp, text_table]], groupscan=[EasyGroupScan [selectionRoot=file:/tmp/text_table, numFiles=2, columns=[`**`], files=[file:/tmp/text_table/1.csvh, file:/tmp/text_table/2.csvh], schema=[TupleSchema [PrimitiveColumnMetadata [`id` (INT(0, 0):OPTIONAL)]]]]])

 ### Describing Schema for a Table
-After you create schema, you can examine the schema using the DESCRIBE SCHEMA FOR TABLE command.
-Schema can print to JSON or STATEMENT format.
-JSON format is the default if no format is indicated in the query.
-Schema displayed in JSON format is the same as the JSON format in the `.drill.schema` file.
+You can verify the provided schema using the [`DESCRIBE SCHEMA FOR TABLE` command](#related-commands).
+This command can format the schema in two formats.
+The `JSON` format is the same as the contents of the `.drill.schema` file stored in your table directory.

 	describe schema for table dfs.tmp.`text_table` as JSON;
 	+----------------------------------------------------------------------------------+